ShawnJHL/Go/README.md

 TAB
 - \t

-### CONDITION & BOOLEAN EXPRESSION
+### COMPARISON
 ---
-COMPARING VARIABLES MUST BE THE SAME TYPE
+ALL COMPARISON MUST BE THE SAME TYPE
 ```Go
 x := 5
 y := 5.5